Roll it Out

-There are many kinds of balls at your disposal, actually, from dense lacrosse balls to small spheres for massaging out the forearms and hands, and it can be difficult to figure out where to start.
+There are many kinds of tools at your disposal, actually, from dense lacrosse balls to small inflatable spheres, squishy foam rollers, vibrating balls, and more. and it can be difficult to figure out where to start.

 Why are you telling me to do this?

 Let's start with some questions: If you could have someone massage the big knots at the top of your trapezius every night, would you do it?
 When's the last time someone dug into your glutes in a massage?
 How's your IT band feel these days?
 Do you have neck pain or a tight jaw?
 Do you wear elevated heel shoes and have sore feet?
 Back pain?
 Knee pain?
 One sided shoulder issues?

 Did you answer yes to any of these questions?
 Then rolling is for you!
 Without going super in-depth into fascia, adhesions, and knots (which i will definitely do another time), rolling out tissues can prepare your body for movement, rehydrate tissue, improve circulation, and create generally a better relationship in your myofascia.
 (Remember that early post about muscles/fascia/etc?)
 I wish musicians could have more regular bodywork sessions, similar to professional athletes, but we unfortunately don't get that treatment at a low cost.
 Ball-rolling is an amazing way to keep that change in your tissues on a daily basis after rigorous practice.